matn7/Google-Platform-Notes/flashcard/Microservices.md

 developed, deployed, and managed.

 ### Pros.

 - Reusability of services.
 - Better maintainability.
 - Higher reliability.
 - Parallel development.

 ### Cons.

 - Complex management due to communication protocols (e.g. SOAP).
 - High investment costs due top vendor in middleware.
 - Extra overload.

-I have observed numerous instances of SOA where teams aimed to create smaller services, yet they remained tightly coupled to a shared database and required deploying everything as a cohesive unit.
+Numerous instances of SOA where teams aimed to create smaller services, yet they remained tightly coupled to a shared database and required deploying everything as a cohesive unit.
 While they followed a service-oriented approach, it cannot be classified as microservices.